-There is another cohort among the homeless population that are mentally ill.
+There is another cohort among the homeless population that is mentally ill.
 These are individuals that may not have had significant mental health issues before becoming homeless.
 In other words, they initially ended up without a home for some other reason.
 However, once they became homeless, their mental health started to deteriorate.
-Many people who work with homeless people make note that they very nature of not having a home causes a person’s mental health to deteriorate.
+Many people who work with homeless people make note that the very nature of not having a home causes a person’s mental health to deteriorate.

 Between 130,000 and 200,000 U.S. veterans are homeless in the United States on any given night, according to the National Coalition for the Homeless.
-Disabled vets, including those with PTSD and traumatic brain injury are more likely to become homeless.
+Disabled vets, including those with PTSD and traumatic brain injury, are more likely to become homeless.
 96 percent of homeless vets are males.

-Abused Women with Children
+Abused Women With Children

 The largest cohort of homeless women in California and across the United States are abused women and their children.
 These are women who’ve had to abandon their homes because of abusive relationships.
 Many times, when an abused wife or domestic partner must get out of a living situation, she lacks a place to go and live, at least immediately.
 In addition, shelters for victims of domestic violence are nearly always filled to capacity.

 Previously incarcerated individuals also make up a notable amount of the overall population of homeless people.
 There are two primary reasons why this occurs.
 First, an ex-criminal offender oftentimes has a challenging time finding employment.
-Second, even when an ex-criminal offender finds gainful employment, he or she can face an uphill battle finding rental housing that will lease to an ex-offender.
+Second, even when an ex-criminal offender finds gainful employment, he or she can face an uphill battle finding the rental housing that will lease to an ex-offender.